Another delivery driver stabbed in Ithaca

 Earlier tonight around shortly after 6 p.m.
-Ithaca Police Officers were called to the 400 block of N. Meadow St for a reported stabbing.
+Ithaca Police Officers were called to the 400 block of N. Meadow Street for a reported stabbing.

-suspect fled the scene prior to police arrival headed southwest towards Fulton St.

-This attack occurred just days after another delivery driver was stabbed while waiting to pick up an order on W. Green St.
+This attack occurred just days after another delivery driver was stabbed while waiting to pick up an order on W. Green Street.

 Police Dispatch: 607-272-3245